MQL vs SQL: What Is The Real Difference for Brands?

 Not all channels in your network are created equal.
 Someone liking a Facebook post isn’t as valuable as someone who responds to an email blast.

-The channel that a lead comes in from can have a major impact on whether or not they are ranked as an MQL or as an SQL.
+The channel that a lead comes in from can have a major impact on whether they are ranked as an MQL or as an SQL.

 Contact Requests